The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 International health insurance is also different than your current U.S. healthcare policy, which often does not cover you outside the U.S. Yes, you may be able to submit your receipts to get reimbursement, but the Italian Consulate will not accept a copy of your health insurance card as proper insurance coverage.

 The number one reason for the denial of an Italian digital nomad visa application is the lack of appropriate health insurance.
-Therefore, here are the top 5 International Health Insurance providers we found are:
+Therefore, here are the top 5 International Health Insurance providers:

 - Cigna Global – Comprehensive international health plans tailored for expats.